 Know when and how to adjust jobs and roles to get results and boost engagement

 Earn a Concentration or your Advanced Management Certificate

-This seminar qualifies for one day out of five in the Leadership Concentration.
-Earn a concentration by taking five seminar days in this area within two years, or complete 15 seminar days across three defined concentration areas to earn your Advanced Management Certificate.
+This seminar qualifies for one unit out of five in the Leadership Concentration.
+Earn a concentration by taking five units in this area within two years, or complete 15 seminar units across three defined concentration areas to earn your Advanced Management Certificate.

 , Associate Professor of Organizational Behavior, Olin Business SchoolContactsExecutive Programs